StevenWingett/Bioinformatics_Computer_Cluster_Course/3_Cluster_Computing.md

 Perhaps the simplest and most convenient way to make these calculations is to check the resources used by already completed jobs and use that as a benchmark for the future.
 Obtaining these metrics on already completed jobs can be achieved with the `sacct` command.

+It is also possible to specify what type of node you wish to use for a job.
+For example, to use the GPU nodes: `--partition=gpu`.

 ### A note on exit codes
 At various points when using the cluster, you may see the term "exit code" reported.
 What does this mean?
 Well, when a job finishes it will be assigned an exit code which reports whether a job completed successfully or whether there was some kind of error.
 To assist with debugging, different classes of errors are usually assigned different exit codes.
 But all you need to know is that an exit code of 0 means the job completed successfully, while any other exit code denotes some kind of error.